Rendy Juliansyah

-Rendy Juliansyah (born 27 July 2002) is an Indonesian professional footballer who plays as an attacking midfielder or forward for Liga 1 club Persik Kediri.
+Rendy Juliansyah (born 27 July 2002) is an Indonesian professional footballer who plays as an attacking midfielder for Sriwijaya.

 Club career

+RANS Cilegon

+On 22 June 2021, Juliansyah signed a one-year contract with Liga 2 club RANS Cilegon.
+He made 2 league appearances for RANS Cilegon in the 2021 Liga 2 (Indonesia).

 Persik Kediri

 On 26 May 2022, he signed a contract with Persik Kediri to play in Liga 1 in the 2022 season.
 Juliansyah made his league debut on 23 August 2022 in a match against PSS Sleman at the Brawijaya Stadium, Kediri.

 International career

 Juliansyah was part of the Indonesia U17 team that won the 2018 AFF U-16 Youth Championship and the Indonesia U19 team that finished third in the 2019 AFF U-19 Youth Championship.